Ecohydrology

 developed a novel

-modeling approach that provides
+modeling approach that provides a

-one "lens" for seeing below the
+"lens" for seeing below the

 surface.
-We ask how does root
+We ask, how does root

 growth prior to and during drought